Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

-As the workflow becomes \textit{more complex} with more functions and edges, AzN becomes costlier than AWS while AzS is the cheapest (Fig.~\ref{fig:all-wf-cost}).
-For \textit{Math} (15 funcs, 20 edges) and \textit{Image} (9 funcs, 10 edges), AzN is $10.5\%$ and $53.5\%$ (predicted) costlier than AWS due to higher workflow orchestration costs caused by more accesses to the history table and data transfers.
-In contrast, AzS is $25.4\%$ and $163\%$ cheaper than AzN.
 AWS is the costliest for \textit{Text} (25 funcs, 33 edges), having the most functions and edges.
 While AzS and AzN costs depend both on data transfers and state transitions across nodes and edges in the workflow, AWS is only affected by the latter.
-So more complex workflows are costlier for AWS while those with larger payloads costlier for Azure.
-AzN is cheaper for small and large workflows and yet offers performance comparable to AWS for non-intense workloads.
+So, more complex workflows are costlier for AWS, while those with larger payloads are costlier for Azure.
+AzN is cheaper for small workflows and yet offers performance comparable to AWS for non-intense workloads.

 \takeaway{ The bulk of the workflow execution cost is from the orchestration costs $\gamma$ for all three platforms.}

 The dominant cost is the workflow orchestration costs (Fig.~\ref{fig:all-wf-cost}).
 These amount to $59\%$ to $92\%$ of the total costs for AzS and AzN, and over $99\%$ for AWS.
 The next highest for AzS and AzN is the inter-function data transfer costs at $8.5\%$ to $41\%$.
 Interestingly, \textit{the (predicted) function execution costs contribute the least,} and stay well within the free tier.
 This means that the \textit{structure} of the workflow (number of functions and edges) and \textit{payload sizes} are the key cost factor for FaaS workflow, unlike for FaaS functions where the function execution costs dominate.